StormTrooper008/ForensixEML/README.md

 Markdown
 # ForensixEML
+**⚠️ AI Notice**
+This is a vibe coded program but under human supervision.
+It was for a hackathon but could evolve into something new and improved.
+Something better

+---

 ForensixEML is an advanced, offline-first email forensic analysis and threat detection platform.
 It combines deterministic heuristics with local, air-gapped AI models (DistilBERT and Qwen 1.5B) to provide enterprise-grade email triage, IOC extraction, and automated DFIR reporting.